 Roger also developed a corresponding Virtual Museum of web pages illustrating and documenting the vast collection.
 Roger’s Virtual Museum has been moved to a permanent home at this address: http://moca.ncl.ac.uk/

-We have four permanent display cabinets and counting, within which we exhibit a mixture of temporary and permanent exhibitions.
+We have four permanent display cabinets (with five more awaiting installation), within which we exhibit a mixture of temporary and permanent exhibitions.

 Cabinet 1 normally lives in the foyer outside of the School of Computing Reception, Floor 2, Urban Sciences Building.
 It houses a selection of artefacts from the mainframe computer era.

 2 & 3 are situated immediately opposite the main entrance to the Urban Science Building.

 These cabinets house artefacts relating to the IBM 360/67 that was purchased by the Lab in 1967, including the CPU panel (with operational lights), the virtual memory panel that was unique to the model 67, and several modern commissioned pieces.
 Please see the Cabinets 2 & 3 dedicated page for more information.

 Cabinet 4 is our newest arrival and is positioned close to the second main entrance to the Urban Sciences Building.
 It houses a display of micro computers, laptops and personal digital assistants.